w4term3loon/ncwrap/README.md

 ncurses wrapper library
 =======================

-Ncwrap is a minimal wrapper on top of the ncurses library with basic window drawing functionalities for small projects that need minimal terminal ui.
+Ncwrap is an ncurses library wrapper with basic window drawing functionalities for small projects that need a minimal terminal ui.

 Depends on the ncurses development library, to install run: